Community Support & Resources

 School, Health and Public Safety Information:

-- Muhlenberg School District will be closed until April 13th, 2020.
+- Muhlenberg School District will be remote learning until further notice.
+Please contact the school for more details.
 The district is distributing FREE bagged breakfasts and lunches to all children under 18 years old at Muhlenberg Elementary School.
 Distribution will be daily from 10AM to noon.

 - Call 911 for emergency or non-emergency police/fire/ambulance needs or any questions: For Covid-19 specific Information, call 1-877-PA-HEALTH (1-877-724-3258)